Here's my A to Z of helpful sleep tips……Enjoy!!

 A is for Allergy - A milk allergy is when baby’s immune system reacts to proteins in cows milk.
 Milk allergies can cause sleep disruption so be sure to check with your GP if you have any concerns.

 C is for Circadian Sleep Rhythm - Babies are nocturnal so it’s helpful to correct babies body clock rhythm early on.
-However rhythms do start to develop at 6 weeks old.
+However rhythms do start to develop naturally at 6 weeks old.

 D is for Dream feed - They involve feeding your baby whilst they are asleep, the theory being that by doing so, your baby will have a longer stretch of sleep.
 Only consider dream feeds for under 9 months old.